Trinidad and Tobago: Oil and gas

 Trinidad and Tobago is the leading Caribbean producer of oil and gas, and its economy is heavily dependent upon these resources.
 Oil and gas account for about 40% of GDP and 80% of exports, but only 5% of employment.
 Recent growth has been fuelled by investments in liquefied natural gas (LNG), petrochemicals, and steel.
 Additional petrochemical, aluminium, and plastics projects are in various stages of planning.

 The country is also a regional financial centre, and the economy has a growing trade surplus.
 The expansion of Atlantic LNG over the past six years created the largest single-sustained phase of economic growth in Trinidad and Tobago.
 The nation is an exporter of LNG and supplied a total of 13.4 billion m^{3} in 2017.
 The largest markets for Trinidad and Tobago's LNG exports are Chile and the United States.

 Trinidad and Tobago has transitioned from an oil-based economy to a natural gas based economy.
 In 2017, natural gas production totalled 18.5 billion m^{3}, a decrease of 0.4% from 2016 with 18.6 billion m^{3} of production.
 Oil production has decreased over the past decade from 7.1 million metric tonnes per year in 2007 to 4.4 million metric tonnes per year in 2017.
-In December 2005, the Atlantic LNG's fourth production module or "train" for liquefied natural gas (LNG) began production.
-Train four has increased Atlantic LNG's overall output capacity by almost 50% and is the largest LNG train in the world at 5.2 million tons/year of LNG.
 According to an article in the Trinidad Guardian, South Korea imported methanol from Trinidad and Tobago to the amount of US$286 million in 2022 and US$186 million in 2023.